unctrlAble/investorCenterscript/README.md

-# investorCenterscript
-investor center script (ai slop)
+script for ai slop game